TonyM1958/HA-FoxESS-Modbus/README.md

 * Added BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
 * Added running and daily totals for PV Energy, Charge Energy, Discharge Energy, Grid Consumption Energy, Feed In Energy, Output Energy and Input Energy.
 These replace Riemann sum approximations for RS485 giving greater accuracy and alignment with Fox cloud data.
 Where available, these sensors are aliased to the Riemann sums for consistency when using a LAN connection.
 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
 * Added HA templates for battery capacity, min soc and battery remaining.
-These entities are dynamic where RC485 data is available, static otherwise
+These are dynamic if BMS data is available.
-* Added entities that load inverter model, serial number, firmware versions and battery firmware versions
+* Added entities for inverter model and firmware versions and BMS / battery firmware versions
 * Corrected InvBatCurrent and InvBatPower sensors for LAN and RS-485 connections
 * Corrected Temp to BatCurrent sensor for RS485
 * Corrected unique_id for BMS Cell mV low